 - Explain and use major theoretical concepts in the field of environmental communication

 What do participants need in order to take the course?

 Participants need to be able to devote at least 10-15 hours a week to the course for each of the 10 weeks that the course is in session.

 You will need a computer with a webcam and microphone, and a fast internet connection.
 You will need these so that you can watch streaming videos, listen to streaming audio, and record your own videos for the class.
-PLEASE NOTE: Apple’s Safari browser does NOT support the WebM technology which is used for participant videos.
+PLEASE NOTE that older verstions of Apple’s Safari browser did NOT support the WebM technology which is used for participant videos.
 Newer versions of Safari are suppored.
 Alternatively, you can use Firefox, Chrome/Chromium, or Edge.

 The course will be taught in English and the readings and other materials will be in English.
 Also, written work must be in English, so you will need to be fluent or close to it in English.

 The course will run for 10 weeks.
 Because participants come from around the globe, course materials can be accessed at whatever time is convenient for each participant.
 Each week there will be 2 “classes,” Mondays and Wednesdays (Vancouver time) which participants can “attend” on their own schedules that day.
 For each class, a reading or two will be posted the previous week.
 Readings should take about 1 hour, but some will take longer.
 Typically, an audio introduction and a video lecture will be posted on the day of the class.
 Additional materials may also be posted.
 Participants will discuss the day’s topic in the course forums and may be asked to undertake additional activities related to the topic.
 The expectation is that participants will spend approximately 2 hours per class (4 hours per week) watching the lectures and engaging with the discussions in the forums.
 Over 10 weeks, the total class time will be at least 40-50 hours, roughly the equivalent of a one-semester university course.